Information Technology (with Foundation Year)

 - Professional Skills: This topic equips you with a diverse set of skills essential for the professional realm.
 From communication to problem-solving, you'll be prepared to navigate the challenges of industry.

-- Website Development: Building on your software engineering foundation, this topic looks into client- to server-side coding.
+- Web Development: Building on your software engineering foundation, this topic looks into client- to server-side coding.
 You'll learn to integrate databases with websites, creating robust registration, login, and logout systems.
 Dynamic server interactions using AJAX and enhancing user experiences will also be key components.

 Year Three